vkokkili/NYTaxi_626/README.md

 medallion  | A taxi medallion, also known as a CPNC (Certificate of Public Necessity and Convenience), is a transferable permit in the United States allowing a taxicab driver to operate hack_license  | A New York City Taxi Drivers License vendor_id | A designation for the vendor that provided the record.
-CMT=Creative Mobile Technologies VTS= VeriFone, Inc. DDS=Digital Dispatch Systems rate_code | The final rate code in effect at the end of the trip.
-1= Standard rate 2=JFK 3=Newark 4=Nassau or Westchester 5=Negotiated fare 6=Group ride store_and_fwd_flag | This flag indicates whether the trip record was held in vehicle memory before sending to the vendor, aka “store and forward,” because the vehicle did not have a connection to the server.
+CMT=Creative Mobile Technologies VTS= VeriFone, Inc. DDS=Digital Dispatch Systems rate_code | The final rate code in effect at the end of the trip. store_and_fwd_flag | This flag indicates whether the trip record was held in vehicle memory before sending to the vendor, aka “store and forward,” because the vehicle did not have a connection to the server.
 Y= store and forward trip N= not a store and forward trip pickup_datetime |The date and time when the meter was engaged dropoff_datetime |The date and time when the meter was disengaged